Adimserious/drivers-licence-quiz/README.md

 - The timer is set to 15 seconds for each question
 - If user doesn't select an answer before the 15 seconds elapse, it moves to the next question and the score wont be counted.

-### The Answer and Next Question Area
+### The Answer Area
 ![Answers image](/assets/images/answers.webp)
-- The answer area will show red for the wrong answers upon choosing an answer.
-- The correct answer will show a green color.
-- There is also a hover effect which changes the burder and text color to burlywood when hovered before clicking.
+- There is also a hover effect which changes the burder to green when hovered before clicking.
-- The next question button is disabled but appears once the user chose an answer.

 ### the X Icon
 ![The x icon image](/assets/images/x-icon.webp)